Worker cooperative: Modern movement

 The first successful cooperative organization was the consumer-owned Rochdale Society of Equitable Pioneers, established in England in 1844.
 The Rochdale Pioneers established the 'Rochdale Principles' on which they ran their cooperative.
 This became the basis for the development and growth of the modern cooperative movement.
 As the mechanization of the Industrial Revolution was forcing more and more skilled workers into poverty, these tradesmen decided to band together to open their own store selling food items they could not otherwise afford.

 With lessons from prior failed attempts at co-operation in mind, they designed the now famous Rochdale Principles, and over a period of four months, they struggled to pool one pound sterling per person for a total of 28 pounds of capital.
 On 21 December 1844, they opened their store with a very meager selection of butter, sugar, flour, oatmeal, and a few candles.
 Within three months, they expanded their selection to include tea and tobacco, and they were soon known for providing high quality, unadulterated goods.

+By 1880 some 200 cooperatives had been started in Britain, but they were generally short-lived and by 1975 there were only 19 remaining.

 The International organization representing worker cooperatives is CICOPA.
-CICOPA has two regional organizations: CECOP- CICOPA Europe and CICOPA Americas.
+CICOPA has two regional organizations: CECOP – CICOPA Europe and CICOPA Americas.